sneheshs/threat_dictionary/README.md

 # Threat Dictionary

-Code for the paper "When danger strikes: A linguistic tool for tracking America’s collective response to threats"
+Code for the paper [When danger strikes: A linguistic tool for tracking America’s collective response to threats](https://www.pnas.org/doi/10.1073/pnas.2113891119)

 ```
 Title:      generate_threat_dictionary.py